LucaCanali/Miscellaneous/Performance_Testing/Spark_CPU_memory_load_testkit/README.md

 - The tool uses a large the Parquet table, store_sales, taken from the open source TPCDS benchmark.
 - You can generate the table data from the benchmark scripts or download from the following location:
 [store_sales](https://sparkdltrigger.web.cern.ch/sparkdltrigger/TPCDS/store_sales.parquet/)
-- You can download the full store_sales.parquet folder with the following command:
+- You can download data from the store_sales.parquet folder with the following command (note you will need 190 GB to store the full dataset):
 `wget -r -np -nH --cut-dirs=2 -R "index.html*" -e robots=off http://sparkdltrigger.web.cern.ch/sparkdltrigger/TPCDS/store_sales.parquet/`

 ### 3. Run the testing tool: [test_Spark_CPU_memory.py](test_Spark_CPU_memory.py):